WTy-2/spec/src/basic_concepts/coherence.md

 As well as making overlap rules MUCH simpler, this has a really poweful benefit for implementation.
 (I believe that) with it, we can fully erase constraints (instead keeping tags around at runtime, and dispatching based off the outer tag).

+I further argue (though more loosely) that this has a further advantage in program reasoning, similar to parametricity.
+Consider defining a `Num` instance for lists.
+Haskell would allow defining a `Num` instance for `List Int` which operates with `zipWith` and `List SomethingElse` which concatenates lists with `(+)`, removes elements from the first list on `(-)` etc...
+I personally believe the solution mandated by WTy2 of defining a separate list datatype to correspond with each of the instances behaviours (or at the very least a newtype wrapper) leads to clearer code.

 ## Open/Closed Rules

 Types can either be open or closed.
 These properties interact with the `(|)` and `(&)` type operators like so: